isomerpages/govtech-stp/_periodic-commuting-arrangement/00a-pca-requirement-and-process.md

 third_nav_title: Malaysian Citizens/PRs Holding Singapore Work Pass
 ---

-**Notice for travellers with travel history to Sabah:** *As there has been a recent increase in COVID-19 cases in Sabah, PCA travellers entering Singapore from 14 October 2020, 2359hrs, who have a travel history to Sabah in the past 14 days, will be required to serve a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities.
-PCA travellers from all other parts of Malaysia without such travel history will continue to serve a 7-day SHN as per the prevailing policy.*
+**Notice for travellers with travel history to Malaysia:** *As there has been a recent increase in COVID-19 cases in Malaysia, **PCA travellers entering Singapore from 22 November 2020, 2359 hours**, who have a travel history in the past 14 days to Malaysia **will now be required** to serve <u>a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities.</u>*

+In addition, travellers who are not Singapore Citizens or Singapore Permanent Residents, and who have recent travel history to Malaysia within the last 14 days prior to entry will be required to take a COVID-19 Polymerase Chain Reaction (PCR) test within 72 hours before departure.
+Travellers will need to present a valid negative COVID-19 test result in English, from recognised or accredited laboratories in Malaysia, as a condition of approval to enter Singapore.
+This requirement will take effect for all inbound PCA travellers arriving in Singapore from **27 November 2020, 2359 hours**.

 ### 1. Eligibility